-We see young people as active participants and leaders in the broader community.
+CYC sees young people as active participants and leaders in the broader community.
 We engage youth with the community issues they feel are important to them, and broaden that engagement to include new groups, elders, children, and civic role models from across San Francisco.

-CYC Leadership Development programs foster civic and community engagement through youth-led and youth-driven events and activities that enhance knowledge and increase awareness of community issues.
+Our Leadership Development programs foster civic and community engagement through youth-led and youth-driven events and activities that enhance knowledge and increase awareness of community issues.

 Leadership Development programs:

 Community Outreach programs:

 The Seismic Safety Outreach Program (SSOP) teaches and informs the public about the importance of disaster preparedness by providing free seismic, fire, and emergency outreach and education to youth, seniors, residents, businesses, merchants, and community-based organizations.

 CYC youth in the Bayview, Chinatown/North Beach and Richmond neighborhoods teach monolingual seniors how to operate smartphones and tablet computers.
 These invaluable skills give seniors the mobility, access, and freedom to connect to the world beyond their community.